 Question: Can post-fixation samples be sorted in the Fixed RNA Profiling assay?

-Answer: Flow sorting can also be used for advanced sample clean-up to remove cellular debris from single-cell or nuclei suspensions using 7-AAD.
+Answer: Post-fixation samples can be flow sorted for advanced sample clean-up to remove cellular debris from single-cell or nuclei suspensions using 7-AAD.
 It is always recommended to consult a core facility or an experienced flow user before initiating a flow sorting experiment.

 Best practices for sorting fixed samples: